 Fund Administration Agent

-- JLT is responsible for administering all claims in accordance with written instructions provided by agencies and, where applicable, the Office of the DPP.
+- JLT is responsible for administering all claims in accordance with written instructions provided by agencies and, where applicable, the Office of the Solicitor-General.
 This includes:

 - regularly providing agencies with reports on the progress of, and actual and outstanding costs associated with, each claim;

-- where required, negotiating settlements with third parties with regard to small claims (ie claims up to $5 000) and, where appropriate, ensuring that a Deed of Release is prepared by the Office of the DPP to prevent further action; and
+- where required, negotiating settlements with third parties with regard to small claims (ie claims up to $5 000);

 - paying claim costs and settlements.